PottyZA/nextjs-map-demo/README.md

 - [Docker](https://www.docker.com/) - Containerisation of the application

 ## Known Issues
-- The application performs poorly when enabling editing on more complex GeoJSON data layers.
+- The application performs slows down a little when enabling editing on more complex GeoJSON data layers.
 This could be improved by editing layer creation to generate a new layer per polygon within a GeoJSON file, as opposed to one layer per GeoJSON import.
 - The Leaflet-Geoman package doesn't include easily accessible TypeScript types, so the `Map.tsx` file includes a `// @ts-nocheck` to work around that limitation.

 ## Screenshots